-Why are the bitcoin network fees so high?
+Why are Bitcoin network fees so high?

-The Bitcoin network calculates fees based on the number of transactions and the size in kilobytes of each transaction.
+The Bitcoin network calculates fees based on the number of transactions and the size in bytes of each transaction.
 The size of a transaction depends on the number of inputs that hold funds.
 The more inputs you have, the more expensive the transaction.
-Please note that the fees are not based on the amount of Bitcoin involved in a transaction, as many users are confused about this.
+Please note that the fees are not based on the amount of Bitcoin involved in a transaction, as many Bitcoin users are confused about this.

 One of the easiest ways to think about this is with change and dollars.
 One dollar is the same as 100 pennies.
 However, it requires more work to count 100 pennies and give it to someone for payment than it does to hand over a one dollar bill.